prestonfrasch/story-server/README.md

 ![image](https://github.com/user-attachments/assets/dc328965-fc46-47b0-85db-ac4af7c820c1)

 ### 1️⃣ Install Dependencies
 Make sure you have **Python 3.9+** installed in your system or in a [virtual enviroment](https://realpython.com/python-virtual-environments-a-primer/#how-can-you-work-with-a-python-virtual-environment).
-Then, install the required packages:
+Then, **navigate to the folder where the project files are** and install the required packages:
 ```bash
 pip install -r requirements.txt
 ```